holly-cummins/simple-quarkus-demo/README.md

 - ⌘⌥L to format
 - ⇧⌘T to flip between tests and implementation
+- fn-cmd-F1 to switch screen mirroring on and off

 ## Scaffolding the app
 1. Go to https://code.quarkus.io
-2. Just choose the top option, Rest Easy Reactive
+2. Just choose the top option, Rest
-3. Explain that Quarkus has a reactive core, and will not be doing any reactive programming
 4. Show that the template doesn't have much in it, except for maven, because can't make less maven less verbose. :)
 4. Copy the folder path from the Downloads folder
 5. In a terminal run